Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 ### Memory Monitoring :

 #### System Memory Usage:
    Memory usage of overall system is being monitored.
-When the usage crosses the threshold, syslog message is being generated,
+When the usage crosses the threshold, syslog message is being generated.
+Syslog message is generated with following information.

+	 - Overall system memory usage information
+	 - Memory usage information of

 ## 3.2 DB Changes